Tanganelli/aioCoAPthon/README.md

-# aioCoAPthon-
+# aioCoAPthon
-asynchronous implementation of CoAPthon for Python > 3.5
+asynchronous implementation of CoAPthon for Python > 3.6